hackhigh/hackhigh.github.io/README.md

 # Hack High

-Hack High, is India's first worldwide high school hackathon.
+Hack High, is India's first Open Surce hackathon for high school students.
 In India, there are very less hackathons, especially for High School students.
 Hack High, provides a great opportunity for young developers sitting beside us!
 And also, High High is not only for Indians, it is also available for International students!

 # FAQ'S
 What is a Hackathon?